Minnesota Poll: Gov. Tim Walz's approval ratings grow amid coronavirus response

 The poll results reflect that deep partisan divide: 61% of Republicans disapprove of Walz's performance, up from 51% in February, while 33% approve.
 Among Democrats, the governor's approval ratings jump to 93%.
 Independent voters also approve of Walz's work by a wide margin: 65% to 28%.

-Although rural GOP lawmakers have been Walz’s loudest critics in the Legislature, the latest Minnesota Poll shows the governor winning support from a majority of voters across all regions.
-More than 60% of voters in Northern Minnesota and the metro suburbs voiced approval, while nearly three-in-four in Hennepin and Ramsey County held favorable views.
-In Southern Minnesota, a region that includes Walz’s former U.S. House district, 55% approve and 39% disapprove of his job performance.
+Although rural GOP lawmakers have been Walz's loudest critics in the Legislature, the latest Minnesota Poll shows the governor winning support from a majority of voters across all regions.
+More than 60% of voters in northern Minnesota and the metro suburbs voiced approval, while nearly 3 of 4 in Hennepin and Ramsey County held favorable views.
+In southern Minnesota, a region that includes Walz's former U.S. House district, 55% approve and 39% disapprove of his job performance.

-Governors across the nation have attracted strong approval ratings in the wake of COVID-19 outbreak, with state elected leaders on both sides of the political aisle largely outpolling President Donald Trump.
-The latest Minnesota Poll showed a similar dynamic, with Walz holding 20-point favorability edge over the Republican president.
+Governors across the nation have attracted strong approval ratings in the wake of the COVID-19 pandemic, with state elected leaders on both sides of the political aisle largely outpolling President Donald Trump.
+The latest Minnesota Poll showed a similar dynamic, with Walz holding a 20-point favorability edge over the Republican president.

 Walz, elected in 2018, is not on the ballot again until 2022.
-But his strong favorability rating could help him navigate the ongoing coronavirus pandemic.
-University of Minnesota political scientist Kathryn Pearson said the results suggest voters are generally supporting Walz’ response and more familiar with the governor than they were in February.
-While his approval numbers will likely dip as criticism from Republican leaders and others intensify, Pearson said the high approval ratings could boost the governor both from a political and a public health standpoint.
+But his strong favorability rating could help him navigate the pandemic.
+University of Minnesota political scientist Kathryn Pearson said the results suggest voters are generally supporting Walz's response and are more familiar with the governor than they were in February.
+While his approval numbers will likely dip as criticism from Republican leaders and others intensifies, Pearson said the high ratings could boost the governor both from a political and a public health standpoint.

-“In general, these numbers are helpful for him as he continues to pursue a moderate, evidence-based strategy in consultation with scientist and health experts and others,” said.
+"In general, these numbers are helpful for him as he continues to pursue a moderate, evidence-based strategy in consultation with scientists and health experts and others," Pearson said.